mattkerlogue/tidyods/README.md

 than `{readODS}`, however `{tidyods}` provides console messages and progress bars to the user.

-Performance can be improved by using the `quick` argument, this will extract only a simple text representation of the cell, i.e. it will not provide information on cell or value types, formulas or the underlying base value for numbers, dates or times.
+Performance can be improved by setting `quick = FALSE` in `read_ods_cells()` and `read_ods_sheet()`, this will extract only a simple text representation of the cell, i.e. it will not provide information on cell or value types, formulas or the underlying base value for numbers, dates or times.
+This method also ignores replicated white space characters.

 To test performance we will use an ODS file published by the UK Government on the [number of civil servants by